logux/docs/recipes/subprotocol.md

 </details>
 <details><summary>Pure JS client</summary>

-You can change subprotocol version in the file where you create the client.
+You can change the subprotocol version in the file where you create the client.

 ```diff
   const client = new Client({